kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 }
 ```

-Then we will draw the surfaces that make up the cube.
-The Canvas API has functions for drawing filled surfaces, so it will be enough to specify the 4 points that each surface consists of.
-First we define the outline of the surface, and then we say which color the surface should be filled with.
-Finally, we give the command to draw the surface.
+We will now draw the surfaces that make up the cube.
+The Canvas API already has functions for drawing and filling polygons, so it will be enough for us to send the 4 vertices that each surface consists of to the API.
+First we define the outline of the surface, and then we say which color the surface should have.
+Finally, we give the command to draw the surface itself.
 Here is the code:

 ```
 // 6 shades of blue